Intrinsic nonlinear conductivities induced by the quantum metric: Abstract

 \section{Abstract}

 The second-order nonlinear current originates from three physical mechanisms: extrinsic nonlinear Drude and Berry curvature dipole and intrinsic Berry connection polarizability.
-Here, we predict a new intrinsic contribution to the current related to the quantum metric, a quantum geometric property of the electronic wave function. {This contribution manifests in systems that simultaneously break the time-reversal and the inversion symmetry.
-Interestingly, the new contribution contributes only to the longitudinal current and does not contribute to the nonlinear Hall response.} The quantum metric-induced NL current dominates transport in parity-time reversal symmetric systems near the band edges, something we show explicitly for topological antiferromagnets.
+Here, we predict a new intrinsic contribution to the current related to the quantum metric, a quantum geometric property of the electronic wave function.
+This contribution manifests in systems that simultaneously break the time-reversal and the inversion symmetry. {Interestingly, the new contribution is dissipative and contributes to both longitudinal and the dissipative nonlinear Hall response.} The quantum metric-induced NL current dominates transport in parity-time reversal symmetric systems near the band edges, something we show explicitly for topological antiferromagnets.

 {\it Introduction:---} The nonlinear (NL) conductivity provides new physical insight into the quantum geometry of the electronic wave-function~\cite{moore_PRL2010_confin,deyo_arxiv2009_semi,sodemann_PRL2015_quantum,nandy_PRB2019_symmetry,du_NC2019_disorder,du_NRP2021_nonlinear,ortix_AQT2021_nonlinear}.
 It plays a fundamental role in the identification of different topological and magnetic states~\cite{sinha_NP2022_berry,wang_PRL2021_intrinsic}.
 For instance, the NL anomalous Hall conductivity~\cite{sodemann_PRL2015_quantum}, which determines the Hall response in time-reversal symmetric systems, provides information on the Berry curvature dipole.
 It also acts as a sensor for topological phase transitions of the valley-Chern type~\cite{sinha_NP2022_berry,Chakra_2Dmat2022_nonlinear}.
 Conversely, the intrinsic NL Hall conductivity~\cite{gao_PRL2014_field,liu_PRL2021_intrinsic} provides information on the Berry connection polarizability (BCP).
 Interestingly, it can sense the orientation of the N\'eel vector in parity-time reversal symmetric systems~\cite{wang_PRL2021_intrinsic}.